jalizadeh/JESS/Readme.md

 Btw, I learned a lot about [console](https://console.spec.whatwg.org/).
 This tool is really amazing.
 Put the practices in the `JS Learning` folder

 A chess board has `8 Files (column)` and `8 Ranks (row)`.
 The issue is tracking the possible moves for each piece.
 E.g, if a `rook` stands on point `Rf4 = 29`, it can move in 4 different directions.
-Moving forward, will lead to cells `30 & 31`, and if we add an extra cell, it will become `32` which on `rank 5` and is not correct.
+Moving forward, will lead to squares `30 & 31`, and if we add an extra square, it will become `32` which on `rank 5` and is not correct.

-Or, when at the beginning of the game, `knights` that can have access to cells out of the board.
+Or, when at the beginning of the game, `knights` that can have access to squares out of the board.
 How to calculate them?

     ❗️ In all the boards, Black is on top and White at the bottom.